 Exposure to such particles can affect both your lungs and your heart.
 Numerous scientific studies have linked particle pollution exposure to a variety of problems, including:

 There are not different types of HEPA filters: a filter either conforms to the HEPA standard, or it doesn't.
 This includes filters marketed as "HEPA-Like", which may look like HEPA filters externally but do not perform to the required standard.
-However, there are different grades of HEPA filters, which range from H10 through H14.
+There are, however, different grades of HEPA filters, which range from H10 through H14.
 The higher the grade, the higher the performance.

-H10 to H12 filters are known sometimes as "True HEPA" filters.
-They trap less small particles than the higher grade filters.
+H10 to H12 filters are sometimes known as "True HEPA" filters.
+They trap less particles than the higher grade filters.
 H13 and H14 are known as "medical grade" HEPA filters.
 These filter 99.95% and 99.995% of all particles down to 0.3 microns, respectively.

 Medical Grade HEPA is used extensively in industries that require extremely clean environments, such as medical manufacturing facilities and electronics manufacture, because they have such a high particulate retention rate.

 In the past, due the manufacturing costs and fan design, it was prohibitively expensive to purchase H13 or higher HEPA filtration for your home or office.
 These days, prices have come down to the point where this technology is available to everyone for a reasonable price.

 Some manufacturers use a lower grade of HEPA in order to maximize their CADR score, but taking into consideration the vast amount of industrial and manufacturing pollutants in the air it is wise to get the highest grade of HEPA affordably available.